Some answers to those frequently asked questions …. Can’t find the answer here? Give us a call or drop us an email . . . .

-No you can choose to pay on delivery if you prefer.
+No you can choose to pay on delivery if you prefer by cheque.

-We can offer extra discounts for large orders and business rates for trade customers, please call the office for a quote.
+We can offer extra discounts for large orders and business rates for trade customers, please call the office on 01622 726400 for a quote.

 I live in A flat will you deliver to me?

-Yes however we ask that our drivers are not required to walk up more than one flight of stairs.
+Yes but we ask that our drivers are not required to walk up more than one flight of stairs.

 What is the difference in the brands of salt you sell?

-We sell different brands of salt as our customers have different preferences and believe some last longer than others, however all the brands we sell are of the highest quality.
+We sell different brands of salt such as Harveys, Broste, Kinetico and Hydrosoft as our customers have different preferences and believe some last longer than others.
+However all the brands we sell are of the highest quality.
 We do not stock the cheaper brands that are available from other distributors as some of these can block your softener and are not as efficient.
 We guarantee all of the brands we sell.